-Strikingly, this consolidation of home affairs lead responsibility for migration appears coincident with a broad redefinition of conditions for labour.
+Strikingly, this consolidation of home affairs' lead responsibility for migration appears coincident with a broad redefinition of conditions for labour.
 The treatment imposed on a substantial migrant component of work forces can and does influence treatment of the work force more broadly.
 Administration of the increasing foreign component of work forces by interior or home affairs ministries has significant consequences in shifting emphasis of law enforcement affecting workplaces from labour standards to immigration enforcement.
 Similarly, in imposing policing solutions to labour conflicts at the expense of social dialogue.

 Coincidentally, movement monitoring and control measures have been strengthened worldwide, notably in Africa.
 Enhanced and universalized border and movement control measures within regional economic community spaces have large implications in impeding, slowing and raising costs of free and flexible movement of labour, skills and commerce.
-The five or more control posts every hundred kilometres on land routes in numerous African countries, each with obligatory inspections and usually with payment of 'fees,' do not facilitate circulation of goods, services or people.
+The control posts along land routes in numerous African countries, each with obligatory inspections and payment of 'fees,' do not facilitate circulation of goods, services, or people.

 Movement control measures also undermine exercise of freedom of association rights in internationalized labour markets and employer chains.
-More generally, tightened control on movement facilitates tightened control on workers and work forces, restricting realization of rights to change employers or employment areas in order to escape exploitative or oppressive conditions -or to organize across sectors, industries and production chains that are themselves increasingly organized across borders.
+Tightened control on movement facilitates tightened control on workers and work forces, restricting realization of rights to change employers or workplaces to escape exploitative, oppressive conditions-or to organize across sectors, industries and production chains that are increasingly organized across borders.

 Another redefinition is aggressive promotion of short term, temporary, and seasonal migration regimes, often under the generic misnomer "circular migration."
 Advocates of expanded 'circular migration' characterize it as the solution to both employment needs and to protecting 'national cohesion and cultural integrity' of nation states demanding migrant workers.
-'Circular migration' temporary migration regimes tend to offer explicitly restricted application of labour rights, such as exclusion of freedom of association while subjecting migrants and their employers to reduced- or non-application of labour standards and prevailing levels of remuneration.
+'Circular migration' temporary regimes tend to offer explicitly restricted labour rights, in particular exclusion of freedom of association while subjecting migrants and their employers to reduced- or non-application of labour standards.